🌎 Repair Brings Us Together

 Saturday, October 17th

-International Repair Day is an annual celebration for everyone who makes repair happen in their communities around the world.
+This year marks the 10th anniversary of International Repair Day, an annual celebration of repair in communities around the world.

 Stay tuned for more details and ideas about how you can join in celebrating repair this International Repair Day.